HavocParasite/S2-Reaper/README.md

 ## About

-This project including two parts.
-First is `autopwn.py` , which will run a google search crawler with keywords definded at `crawler.conf` to find vulnerable URLs.
-Second is `exploit.py` , witch will run exploit on those URLS recorded by `autopwn.py`.
+The `autopwn.py` will run a google search crawler with keywords definded at `crawler.conf` to find vulnerable URLs.

-I will integrate these two parts together later.

 ### `crawler.conf`